satyagraha/gfm_viewer/README.md

 Linux, you will need to set up Mozilla Firefox as follows:
 * http://www.eclipse.org/swt/faq.php#browserlinuxrcp
 * http://www.eclipse.org/swt/faq.php#browserlinux

+If upgrading from an earlier version, if a workspace already has a GFM View active, you may need to close and re-open the GFM View to make it display correctly.

 ## Installation from Update Site